If you haven’t yet heard of Skyscanner, I’ll be surprised!

 Trust is clearly a vital component of success for this company.

-The team appear to very much realize the importance of togetherness, and it’s such values that have the power to springboard any startup into unchartered territory.
+The team appears to very much realize the importance of togetherness, and it’s such values that have the power to springboard any startup into unchartered territory.

 All over the web, there are examples of strong industry relations being created and expanded by Skyscanner: